 - Respond to product-related issues about existing contraceptive methods

-- Conducting a Phase 3 safety and effectiveness trial of a six-month subcutaneous administration of the depot medroxyprogesterone acetate contraceptive injectable
+- Conducting a Phase 3 safety and effectiveness trial of a 6-month subcutaneous administration of the depot medroxyprogesterone acetate contraceptive injectable

-- Collaborating with Georgia Institute of Technology and leveraging funding from the Bill & Melinda Gates Foundation to develop a three- to six-month, biodegradable, progestin-only microneedle patch
+- Collaborating with Georgia Institute of Technology and leveraging funding from the Bill & Melinda Gates Foundation to develop a 3- to 6-month, biodegradable, progestin-only microneedle patch

 - Accelerating prototype development and supporting ongoing formulation of a levonorgestrel-containing biodegradable implant with a duration of 18 to 24 months in partnership with Yale University, also leveraging funding from the Gates Foundation

-- Using human-centered design and other approaches to understand user, provider and stakeholder perspectives on new methods in development, which can be used to inform product design and future rollout strategies
+- Using human-centered design and other approaches to understand user, provider and stakeholder perspectives on new methods in development that can be used to inform product design and future roll-out strategies

 Responding to product-related issues